octolaba/indexit/docs/mirage. claude-opus-4.7-xhigh/architecture.md

   Default observer resource is RAM but the constructor accepts any `BaseResource` — including `DiskResource`. **stdin, stdout, command text are stored verbatim** (line 80-91).
-This is the single biggest privacy surface in mirage; see `security.md` finding §3.13.
+This is the single biggest privacy surface in Mirage; see `security.md` finding §3.13.
 * **`JobTable`** (`research/mirage/python/mirage/shell/job_table.py`)
   models bash background jobs (`cmd &`) for FUSE/native paths.
 * **VFP** (`research/mirage/python/mirage/vfp/`) is the closest thing